 The SEM should provide persons who lodged an asylum application at the airport with a “place of stay and appropriate accommodation” in case entry is temporarily denied.
 Maximum stay in the transit zone is 60 days in total.
-The holding centre situated in the transit zone of Geneva airport has a capacity of 30 places, in Zurich of 60 places.
+The centre situated in the transit zone of Geneva airport has a capacity of 30 places, in Zurich of 60 places.
 For the purpose of this report, we qualify these as detention centres, although people are not formally detained and they can leave the centre and remain in the airport transit zone in principle.

 As detailed in Freedom of Movement and The question of de facto detention in Switzerland accommodation in federal asylum centres that are located in isolated areas may be considered as constituting de facto detention in some cases.
 See also Types of Accommodation.